NVE/avalanche_ml/README.md

   * If `5`, days 0-3 is used for weather, 1-4 for Varsom, 2-5 for RegObs.
 * `b_regions`: If B-regions should be included into the dataset.
   They probably should not.
+* `stars`: How many stars RegObs observers must have to be included into the dataset.

 ### `LabeledData`
 It contains two `DataFrame`s, the features and the labels, and supports som operations on those.